AndreyB12/PI-AF-SDK-Basic-Samples/README.md

 /// </prerequisite-examples>
 ```

-###
+### Run an example

-To run a particular example, simply instantiate a new object from the example type and call its Run() method.
+To run a particular example, simply instantiate a new object of the desired example type and call its Run() method.

 To run the AFConnectionExample, for instance, use:
 ```csharp